sarik/ed-test/README.md

 # ed-portal-web-app
-Container app that governs all other related apps
+Container app that governs all other related apps.Testing change

 **Portal app is required to run all other apps**